 Today the remaining small commercial and residential buildings of Chinatown reflect the history and scale of the earliest residential and commercial building in the city.
-As an illustration of this, the cluster of four buildings at the southwest corner of 6th and H Streets were built in 1844 by a German baker and are one of the oldest surviving examples of urban residential architecture in the city.
-These federal-style mid-19th century buildings - subsequently enriched with a Chinese cultural layer - tell a story of how downtown DC developed.
-In order to maintain the visible record of the community's history, the District Government created the Chinatown Historic District.
-In addition, The DC Government developed regulations to encourage the continued expression of Chinese culture through design review.
+As an illustration of this, the cluster of four buildings at the southwest corner of 6th and H streets were built in 1844 by a German baker and are one of the oldest surviving examples of urban residential architecture in the city.
+These federal-style mid-19th century buildings --- subsequently enriched with a Chinese cultural layer -- tell a story of how downtown DC developed.
+In order to maintain the visible record of the community's history, the District government created a Historic District here in Chinatown.
+In addition, The DC government developed regulations to encourage the continued expression of Chinese culture through design review.